openvinotoolkit/anomalib/docs/source/how_to_guides/adding_a_new_model.rst

 Create a ``lightning_model.py`` Module
 --------------------------------------
-This module contains the actual lightning model implementation that inherits from the ``AnomalModule``, which already has the ``anomalib`` related attributes and methods.
+This module contains the lightning model implementation that inherits from the ``AnomalModule``, which already has the ``anomalib`` related attributes and methods.
 The user does not need to worry about the boilerplate code and only needs to implement the training and validation logic of the algorithm.

 .. code-block:: python